o2r-project/erc-spec/docs/spec/index.md

 The ERC MAY contain a file named `.ercignore` in the base directory.
 If this file is present, any files and directories matching the patterns within that file will be excluded from processes such as validation.
 The newline-separated patterns in the file will be treated as [Unix shell globs](https://en.wikipedia.org/wiki/Glob_(programming)).

+Tools implementing this specification SHOULD communicate the names of ignored files or directories to the user for a transparent validation procedure.

 [//]: # (TODO: mention library used in reference implementation)